 What a color gamut is

-A color gamut (also known as a color space) is a range of colors found on the visual spectrum.
+A color gamut (also known as a color space) is a range of colors found in the visual spectrum.
 Particular colors, one variation each of red, green, and blue, are established as the boundaries of a given range, and any colors that are found within those limits are considered part of that space.

-Color gamuts are created by telecommunications standards organizations, and help in establishing concrete specifications for what the TV must be capable of doing.
+Color gamuts are created by telecommunications standards organizations and help in establishing concrete specifications for what the TV must be capable of doing.
 To meet a given color gamut’s specifications, a TV must be able to display all of the colors included in that space.

 At present, there are three main color gamuts that are important to TVs: Rec.709, DCI-P3 and Rec.2020.

-Rec.709 is the current standard space required of every kind of widescreen home media available today, from DVDs to HD cable, Blu-rays to streaming video.
+Rec.709 is the current standard space required for every kind of widescreen home media available today, from DVDs to HD cable, Blu-rays to streaming video.
 Most HDTV and UHD TVs are not meant to display colors beyond those contained within this space.